-§ 5 - FINE FOR CERTAIN SUBSEQUENT OFFENSES
+§ 5 - MINIMUM FINE FOR CERTAIN SUBSEQUENT OFFENSES

 Under existing law, it is a class D felony for a subsequent offense of (1) evading responsibility in an accident causing property damage (see BACKGROUND) or (2) driving a vehicle for an illegal race, contest, demonstration, or street takeover.
 A class D felony is generally punishable by a prison term of up to five years, a fine of up to \$5,000, or both.
-The bill requires a minimum \$2,000 fine for these offenses.
+The act requires a minimum \$2,000 fine for these offenses.

-By law, for either of these, a first offense is a class A misdemeanor, punishable by up to 364 days in prison, a fine of up to \$2,000, or both.
-Also, for driving a vehicle for an illegal race, contest, demonstration, or street takeover, a court may (1) order the vehicle to be impounded for up to 30 days if it is registered to the offender or (2) if the vehicle is registered to someone else, fine the offender up to \$2,000 for a first offense and up to \$3,000 for any subsequent offense.
+By law, for either of these, a first offense is a class A misdemeanor (see Table on Penalties).
+Also, for driving a vehicle in an illegal race, contest, demonstration, or street takeover, a court may (1) order the vehicle to be impounded for up to 30 days if it is registered to the offender (who is responsible for the impoundment fees or costs) or (2) if the vehicle is registered to someone else, fine the offender up to \$2,000 for a first offense and up to \$3,000 for any subsequent offense.